racheliurui/markdown/Trending/AWS/BestPractices_AWS_EMR.md

 # 6. Performance Optimization

-* data structure is key for Performance
+* Data structure is key for Performance
-* hadoop is batch-processing measured by hours to days, if you need improve time by a few minutes to meet SLA, then look at Storm or Spark
+* Hadoop is batch-processing measured by hours to days, if you need improve time by a few minutes to meet SLA, then look at Storm or Spark
 * EMR charges on hourly increments.
 * make use of task node